aarmey/CV/Biosketch.md

 ### Problem-driven computational methods development

 Studying complex signaling requires approaches tailored to the biologic system and scientific challenge at hand.
 We have adopted a wide range of mathematical and computational methods to provide new views of cell signaling mechanisms.
 For example, in (1) we applied tensor factorization to help visualize the high-dimensional response of the common gamma chain receptor cytokine family.
 In (2) we uncovered that the TAM receptor family senses local clusters of ligand, and used a partial differential equation model to explore this process.
-Finally, we have used Bayesian inferrence techniques of increasing scalability to perform robust parameterization of our models of interest (1, 3, 4).
+Finally, we have used Bayesian inference techniques of increasing scalability to perform robust parameterization of our models of interest (1, 3, 4).

 1. Farhat, A.M., A.C.
 Weiner, C. Posner, Z.S.
 Kim, S.M.
 Carlson, **A.S.
 Meyer**.
 (2019).
 Modeling Cell-Specific Dynamics and Regulation of the Common Gamma Chain Cytokines. _BioRXiv_, 2019 Sept 23.
 2. **Meyer, A.S.**^†^, A.J.M.
 Zweemer, D.A.
 Lauffenburger^†^.
 (2015).
 The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1):25–36.
 PMCID: 4520549.